piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ##### For the founders
 Make sure the founders understand that they need to be focused on getting something out of the meeting — even if it's a follow up that is more laid back and social.

+### Office hours
+One of the benefits of having a collaborative coworking space is that sometimes the most engaged mentors will offer to hold office hours at the space on a regular basis.
+This can be hugely valuable for your startups and incredibly rewarding for the mentor.

+But it takes a great deal of time commitment.

+So we don't recommend presenting this as an option to all mentors.
+Play it by ear.
+If a mentor seems to be working with all of the startups in the cohort and enjoys hanging out in the space.
+Offer up the concept.
+And some desk space.

+But don't force it.

+When we had mentors who provided office hours it would generally consist of a set time period (generally four hours) held once a week on the same day.
+Like a professor at college.

+Founders were engaged on a first come, first served basis.
+Sometimes, one founder would exhaust the entire time period.
+Other times, the mentor would simply sit in the space and work, because no founder expressed a pressing need to meet with the mentor.

+This can be a great way of mixing up the dynamic of the space, so if the opportunity avails itself, we encourage you to experiment with it.

 # Graduating from the program: Demo Day
 Graduation requirements can be modified to fit your programs needs or specialities.
 Most, if not all, programs culminate with a demo day.
 Companies give a 6-8 minute pitches of their product in front of an audience that can be made up of a combination of stakeholders, investors, mentors, media, and/or community.